spiral/docs/docs/en/keeper/components/datagrid.md

 ## Filters (grid:filter)

-grid:filter component attaches filter and/or search forms directly to the grid.
+Grid:filter component attaches the filter and/or search forms directly to the grid.
 Internally it works with the 'capture-forms' parameter that technically allows to attach any number of forms to the datagrid.

 ```xhtml